apigeekdemos/apigee-s1p-labs/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 ```
    $ cp resources/amer-api-partner19-test-config.yaml microgateway/config
 ```
    c.
-Edit the application manifest file *microgateway/manifest.yml* in the cloned Edge Microgateway repository to update the following env values: (Replace {your-initials} with your own).
+Edit the application manifest file *microgateway/manifest.yml* in the cloned Edge Microgateway repository to update the following env values:

+      i) Replace {your-initials} with your own for name parameter. ii) Add the EDGEMICRO_KEY & EDGEMICRO_SECRET - see below iii) Change the EDGEMICRO_ENV and EDGEMICRO_ORG - see below

       Leave the other values as-is.
 ```
 applications:
 - name: {your-initials}-edgemicro-app
+  memory: 128M
-  memory: 512M
+  disk_quota: 512M
   instances: 1
-  host: {your-initials}-edgemicro-app
   path: .
   buildpack: nodejs_buildpack
   env:
     EDGEMICRO_KEY: '6f10ad9a16f85a14fa8c8595cf7cf39b7c3432bb8135a95af56ffe0776454eaf'
     EDGEMICRO_SECRET: '94102b540cc60aed1a6737f476c3cbcef5bf2d8a1a2a3273dc32e24cda990d05'
-    EDGEMICRO_CONFIG_DIR: '/app/config'
+    EDGEMICRO_CONFIG_DIR: './config'
     EDGEMICRO_ENV: 'test'
     EDGEMICRO_ORG: 'amer-api-partner19'
     NODE_TLS_REJECT_UNAUTHORIZED: '0'
 ```
    d.
-Finally push the Edge Microgateway as its own cloud foundy app to PCF.
+Now your are ready push the Edge Microgateway as its own cloud foundy app to PCF.
 Run cf push from within the microgateway folder of the cloned repository.

     $ cf push
 ```
 ...
+0 of 1 instances running, 1 starting
+1 of 1 instances running

+App started

+OK

+App as-edgemicro-app was started using this command `npm start`

+Showing health and status for app as-edgemicro-app in org group-apigee / space apijam as shuklaankur@google.com...
+OK

+requested state: started
+instances: 1/1
+usage: 256M x 1 instances
+urls: as-edgemicro-app.apps.pcfone.io
+last uploaded: Wed Aug 29 23:29:10 UTC 2018
+stack: cflinuxfs2
+buildpack: nodejs_buildpack

      state     since                    cpu    memory          disk             details
-#0   running   2018-04-26 10:41:17 AM   0.0%   952K of 512M   1.3M of 1G
+#0   running   2018-08-29 04:30:26 PM   0.0%   52.9M of 256M   331.3M of 512M
 ```

-**5. Bind the Sample CF App created in Step 1 to route its requests to the Apigee Egde Service Instance created in Step 3.**
+**4. Bind the Sample CF App created in Step 1 / Lab 1 (ORG Plan - remember we are using the same target application) to route its requests to the Apigee Egde Service Instance listed in Step 2.**

    The apigee-bind-mg command creates a proxy for you and binds the app to the service.

-    $ cf apigee-bind-mg --app {your_sample_target_app_name} --service {your_mg_service_instance} --apigee_org amer-api-partner19 --apigee_env test --micro {your_edgemicro_app_name}.apps.apigee-demo.net --domain apps.apigee-demo.net --user {username} --pass {password}
+    $ cf apigee-bind-mg --app {your_sample_target_app_name} --service apigee-microgateway-service --apigee_org amer-api-partner19 --apigee_env test --micro {your_edgemicro_app_name}.apps.pcfone.io --domain apps.pcfone.io --protocol https --user {username} --pass {password}

    The above command will promt for these entries.
 Enter the values as listed below:

    Action to take ("bind", "proxy bind", or "proxy") [required]: proxy bind Target application protocol [optional]: https

 **6. Test the binding**